 Together, we’ll set expectations.
 How do we want to work?
 Do you have other freelancers you’d love to involve?
 Is this a one-off project or do you need ongoing support?
 Not everyone is after a long-term relationship, and that’s okay.
 Then again, I’ve worked with some clients for so long that we can finish each other’s sentences.

-I charge $60 per hour or $450 a day but will also quote on a per project basis so you can budget accordingly.
-Of course, if the scope changes significantly, we’ll need to regroup and reconsider the fee.
+I charge $60 an hour or $450 a day but will also quote on a per project basis so you can budget accordingly.
+Of course, if the scope changes significantly, we’ll regroup and review the fee.

 Frequently Asked Questions